johann017/Web-Scrapers/README.md

   - #### `Top_Free_And_Paid_Apps_From_Apple_Appstore_HTML.py`
     - #### Overview:
       - This program goes through the top apps in the Apple appstore and scrapes the information off their website.
-This program recognizes the difference between the paid and free apps and scrapes them accordingly.
+It recognizes the difference between the paid and free apps and scrapes them accordingly.

 - ### CSV Scrapers
   - #### `Kaggle_Netflix_Top_10_CSV.py`